laamaa/m8c/README.md

 2. Make it executable: `chmod +x m8c-*.AppImage`
 3. Run it: `./m8c-*.AppImage`

-The AppImage is portable and doesn't require installation - just download and run.
+The AppImage is portable and doesn't require installation—it can be run directly from the file.

 #### NixOS